Starting My 1-Week Sweater Challenge

 Well this morning when I made it out of bed, I realized I hadn’t set out anything.

-Bleary eyed I glanced at my closet, and then it hit me that I knew exactly what to wear, because my new Oliver Charles crew neck sweater had arrived yesterday!
+Bleary eyed I glanced at my closet, and then it hit me that I knew exactly what to wear, because my new Oliver Charles All-Season Crew Neck had arrived yesterday!

 Instantly I perked up and happy skipped to my closet, where my lovely new piece lay folded smoothly.